Rene Capo

 Rene Capo (May 9, 1961 – July 6, 2009) was a judoka from the United States who competed in the 1988 Summer Olympics and the 1996 Summer Olympics.
 Capo immigrated to the United States from Cuba as a young boy.
 Though he won several judo championships in high school, Capo took a four-year break from the sport to attend the University of Minnesota.
 After college, Capo went on to qualify for two United States Olympics teams, could not compete as an alternate in another due to a back injury, and narrowly missed making the 2008 team.
 In 2008, Capo was diagnosed with lung cancer, which caused his death the following year.

 Early life

 Capo immigrated to the United States from Pinar del Río, Cuba in 1962, when he was still an infant, and grew up in Hialeah, Florida.
 He learned Judo as a member of Florida Judo Kai, under the tutelage of Cuban Champion Reinaldo Montpellier.
 After graduating from Hialeah-Miami Lakes High School He attended the University of Minnesota, where he played defensive tackle for the Golden Gophers from 1979 to 1982, sharing a team record with four sacks.

 Judo career

 Amateur competition

 At the age of six, Capo competed in his first judo competition, and had won his first tournament by nine.
-By sixteen, he had become a Grandmaster, and won the Judo high school national championship.
-By the time of his graduation, Capo had earned a national high school gold medal, and won the United States Senior National title.
-A classmate recalls how, as a 190-pound junior, Capo pinned Lester Williams, then regarded as possibly the top high school athlete in the nation.
+By the time of his graduation, Capo had earned a national high school gold medal, and won the silver medal at the United States Senior Nationals.